-If you are thinking of planting sugar maple trees, you probably already know that sugar maple are among the best-loved trees on the continent.
-Four states have picked this tree as their state tree – New York, West Virginia, Wisconsin and Vermont – and it is also the national tree of Canada.
+If you are thinking of planting sugar maple trees, you probably already know that sugar maples are among the best-loved trees on the continent.
+Four states have picked this tree as their state tree – New York, West Virginia, Wisconsin, and Vermont – and it is also the national tree of Canada.
 While grown commercially for its sweet syrup and value as lumber, sugar maple also makes an attractive addition to your backyard.
 Read on for more sugar maple tree facts and to learn how to grow a sugar maple tree.

 Sugar Maple Tree Facts